danvonk/danvonk.github.io/posts/2023-04-05-summer-in-berlin.md

 it doesn't have the fine detail of Kodak _Portra_, I think the colour reproduction is very near as good.
 The following blog entry describes a bit of the back-story behind these photos.

-For the duration of my time in Berlin, I was staying in Pankow-Sued, just moments away from the U-Bahn station of _Vinetastraße_.
+For the duration of my time in Berlin, I was staying in Pankow-Süd, just moments away from the U-Bahn station of _Vinetastraße_.
 For Berliners, this is considered to be in Narnia as it's outside of the _Ringbahn_, the S-Bahn that encircles the core of the city.
 However, it was easy enough to walk to one of the stations on the ring and being so close to a metro station, with